 April 2019: Each year the GlenX Career Expo introduces students to many of the career possibilities available to them after high school.
 This year Haselden took part in the event, educating young men and women on the variety of possible career paths available in the construction industry.

 Stay up to date with our latest blog posts related to the Western Region!

-A Leading Construction Company on the Western Slope
+A Leading Construction Company in Grand Junction & the Western Slope

 At Haselden Construction, we pride ourselves on a team atmosphere that makes our family company successful, inclusive, and a fun place to work on the Western Slope of Colorado.
 Our progressive construction techniques and entrepreneurial philosophy encourage our team members to bring forward new ideas and continually look for new opportunities for the company.
 Browse our website to gain a better sense of Team Haselden’s personality, the direction we’re taking construction technology, and why our customers consider us one of the best construction companies in Colorado.

 Self-performing work to better serve our clients is a concept upon which Haselden was founded.
 As the decades have rolled on, we have added more areas of discipline to our portfolio, each reflecting the elements that add the most value to project performance.
 Haselden employs more than 200 craft workers in the Rocky Mountain region, specifically to execute self-perform work for our customers.

 Self-performing offers our clients substantial benefits.
 It allows us to quickly identify and solve challenges, implement action plans as necessary, and significantly reduce or eliminate subcontractor change orders and/or delays.
 By self-performing essential work, Haselden also maintains better control of the schedule and sets the standard of craftsmanship for the entire construction project.